domenicquirl/comprehensive-rust/src/unsafe-rust/unsafe.md

 We saw mostly safe Rust in this course, but it's important to know what Unsafe Rust is.

-Unsafe code is usually small and isolated, and its correctness should be carefully documented.
-It is usually wrapped in a safe abstraction layer.
+Unsafe code is best used small and isolated, and its correctness should be carefully documented.
+To make it easier for other people to work with your unsafe code, it is good practice to wrap it in a safe abstraction layer.

 Unsafe Rust gives you access to five new capabilities: